 The audited business must propose corrective actions with implementation deadlines to the auditor for C and D evaluations.
 Corrective measures are to be agreed individually and appropriately in terms of both substance and time.
-The determination of corrective actions comprises the following steps:
+Corrective actions implemented after or during the audit do not change the evaluation of the criterion.